AmBadAl/Financial-NLP-Models/README.md

 # Financial-NLP-Models
-Different NLP models from the book "Stefan Jensen, Machine Learning for Trading, 2020" implemented using Julia programming language.
+Implemented NLP models of the ”Stefan Jensen, Machine Learning for Trading, 2020” book using Julia programming language